zaphosting/docs/docs/contribution-submission.md

 Next, open up the repository folder within Visual Studio Code.
 On the **Explorer** left tab you should see all of the folders within the repository.
 We will focus on creating a new page.

 The first step is determining the correct name for your new guide file.
-The documentation files are named in a simple convention, where the first word refers to the type of guide, typically a game, product or section and any following words refering to the specific section.
+The documentation files are named in a simple convention, where the first word refers to the type of guide, typically a game, product or section and any following words referring to the specific section.
 We recommend looking at the current website to find the correct place which your suggested guide will fit into.

 In this case, we suggested in our issue that we want to create a new guide about the game Rust containing a range of useful commands.
 From the website, we can see that there is already an existing **Rust** section under gameservers, so we can check within the **docs** folder in our IDE to find the correct naming convention.
 This means that the file name of the guide will be `rust-commands.md`.
 Create this file within the **docs** folder.